 In 1885 the island was included in the Niagara Reservation State Park which is the oldest state park in the U.S.A.

-Automobile & recreational vehicle parking is available on Goat Island.
+There are no fees to visit Goat Island but there is a fee to park your vehicle and to visit the Cave of the Winds.
+If you would like to avoid a parking fee please park on nearby Buffalo Avenue and it is only a five minute walk to the Island.
 You can also access the park on foot via the pedestrian bridge located several hundred feet before the brink of the American Falls.
 No trip to Niagara Falls is complete without a visit to Goat Island.

 The channel of the Niagara River splits in two above the falls, creating two sets of falls, one on either side of the island.
 In 1959-60, the eastern side of the island was extended about 8.5 acres (34,000 m²) for additional parking and a helicopter pad.
 Fill was provided from excavation for the construction of the Robert Moses State Parkway.
 The waters immediately around Goat Island are relatively shallow and studded with islets and rocks, many of them scenes of dramatic rescues and rescue attempts.

 Visit the Cave of the Winds.
 During the months of May through October.